ida-arbeitszeit/arbeitszeitapp/docs/philosophy.rst

 Now let us see how another class can use the interface to implement a use case::

-  # Implement a use case makes of the BookStorage protocol.
+  # Implement a use case that uses the BookStorage protocol.
 This class
   # implements the "business logic" of borrowing books from a library.
   # The customer cannot borrow any more books if they currently borrow
   # 20 other books.